Anxiety and Panic Counselling

 To add to the problem, when we try to deal with these symptoms we are can be so stressed that we often do it in harmful ways.
 We can drink too much, take drugs, pay out on other people.
 This only makes the problem worse.

 Anxiety and panic counselling

-The key to treatment of anxiety is in two parts.
+The key to treatment of anxiety and panic attacks is in two parts.

 Firstly, we need to try to act straight away to reduce the symptoms to a manageable level.
 We can do this by using a few techniques to start to get the anxiety under control.
 I use a variety of techniques including Cognitive Behavioural Therapy (CBT) where appropriate to thoroughly understand what is making you anxious and how it affecting you

 Secondly, when we have taken the edge off the symptoms we can try to understand what triggers them, and to try to reduce the times that they occur.
 While this is happening, we also work to reduce the symptoms even further.
 I use proven techniques that have been helpful for many other people.

 Psychotherapy can offer real relief to those who suffer from anxiety and panic; I also follow through to help you understand the underlying issues as well.

 If you are interested in a deeper understanding of how I work with anxiety I have written some brief blog posts on the subject.